 I’ve seen way too many people neglect proper pack adjustment on the trail.
 So here are a few reasons why it’s so important:

-- Your pack’s center of gravity will be closer to your body’s center of gravity
+Your pack’s center of gravity will be closer to your body’s center of gravity.

-- That means less likelihood of your pack toppling you over if you momentarily lose your balance
+That means less likelihood of your pack toppling you over if you momentarily lose your balance.

-- It’ll reduce uncomfortable rubbing on your hips
+It reduces uncomfortable rubbing on your hips.

 Do You Know How to Put Your Backpack On Properly Now?